cmoats/Earthquake_Cluster/README.md

 # Calibrating The Map

 When I first started plotting the clusters, I got results that I knew were weird (lots of earthquakes were happening in flordia), so I had to recalibrate where the points were being plotted.
-To calibrate where the points were being plotted, I got earthquake data only from oregon and then shifted the longitude and latitude of all the data points in so it would plot the earthquakes in oregon.
+To calibrate where the points were being plotted, I got earthquake data only from Oregon and then shifted the longitude and latitude so each of these earthquake data points from Oregon would be plotted in Oregon.

 Result of Oregon earthquake data before calibration:
 ![image of Before Calibration](https://github.com/cmoats/Earthquake_Cluster/blob/main/Before_Calibration.PNG)